hivesolutions/viriatum/README.md

 # [Viriatum Web Server](http://viriatum.com)

 The Viriatum Web Server is simple and lightweight web server aimed at providing a simple yet powerfull solution for static file serving, proxy access and dynamic language access.

+The current implementation support both x86/x64 and ARM architectures.

 ## Building